shellykrit1/IR-final-project/README.md

 This repository implements a full text search engine over the English Wikipedia corpus.
 The system is based on an inverted index stored entirely on Google Cloud Storage and uses a BM25 based ranking approach for document retrieval.
 The search engine is exposed via a Flask based HTTP server and deployed on a Google Compute Engine virtual machine.

-The project was developed as part of an academic Information Retrieval assignment, with emphasis on correctness, clarity, and cloud based scalability.
+The project was developed as part of an academic Information Retrieval assignment.

 The repository contains the following files.